Regularity and confluence of geodesics for the supercritical Liouville quantum gravity metric: Confluence of geodesics

 Since $D_h$ is lower semicontinuous w.r.t.\ the Euclidean metric,~\eqref{eqn-aa-dist-lim} implies that $D_h(P(s) , P(t)) \leq |s-t|$ for any two times $s,t \in [0,T]$.
 Consequently, $P$ is $D_h$-rectifiable and for any $0\leq t \leq s \leq T$, the $D_h$-length of $P([t,s])$ is at most $s-t$.
 If $\lim_{n\rta\infty} D_h(z_n,w_n) = D_h(z,w)$, then $T = D_h(z,w)$.
 Since the $D_h$-length of $P$ is at most $T$, it follows that the $D_h$-length of $P$ is exactly $T$ and $P$ is a $D_h$-geodesic. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lem-leftmost-geodesic}] The proof is essentially the same as~\cite[Lemma 2.4]{gm-confluence}, but there are a couple of minor differences so we will give the details.
-We will construct $P_z^-$; the construction of $P_z^+$ is analogous.
 Fix a point $w \in \bdy\mcl B_s^\bullet\setminus \{z\}$.
-We can choose a sequence $z_n^-$ of points in the clockwise arc of $\bdy\mcl B_s^\bullet$ from $w$ to $z$ which converge to $z$ from the left (with ``left" defined as in the lemma statement) w.r.t.\ the Euclidean topology.
-Note that this arc is well-defined since $\bdy\mcl B_s^\bullet$ is a Jordan curve (Proposition~\ref{prop-jordan}).
+Let $A^-$ and $A^+$, respectively, be the clockwise and counterclockwise arcs of $\bdy\mcl B_s^\bullet$ from $w$ to $z$, not including $w$ and $z$ themselves.
+Note that these arcs are well-defined since $\bdy\mcl B_s^\bullet$ is a Jordan curve (Proposition~\ref{prop-jordan}).
+We can choose sequences $z_n^- \in A^-$ (resp.\ $z_n^+ \in A^+$) which converge to $z$ from the left (resp.\ right) w.r.t.\ the Euclidean topology (with ``left" and ``right" defined as in the lemma statement).